yarhtut/Zealandia_Android/README.md

 Total 16 weeks long project but actual coding part was only 11 weeks.

-This projects had been given to Whitireia for 3 semesters but Yar Htut and Leon Ngatai did not used any of the previous code or design.
+This projects had been given to Whitireia for 3 semesters but Yar Htut and Leon Ngatai did not used any of the previous code or design and they had completed the project.

+Android App and Web Api had need to do a little bit more work for production.

 #Background